 Kodiak Island Housing Authority, in response to the lack of available housing and programming available for young adults with limited resources, is opening a new Young Adult Housing Program called Life Builders in August 2010.

 Life Builders is a transitional living program designed to provide young adults with the opportunity to pursue employment, education, vocational training, and life skills in a safe and healthy living environment.
 The program is housed in a duplex in Kodiak with space available for 9 residents.
-This program is staffed 24 hours.

 Additional information is available by following links below or by calling the main office 907-486-8111.
 Preference is given to Alaska Native/American Indian applicants and low income applicants who reside in housing owned and developed by Kodiak Island Housing Authority.